 - soaking in Dead Sea or Epsom salt baths

 - tea tree oil

-Additionally, some parents may seek emotional therapy for a child with psoriasis.
-While this type of therapy does not address the psoriasis directly, it can play a useful role in helping a child adjust to feelings of embarrassment and anxiety.
+Although this type of therapy does not directly address the skin symptoms of psoriasis, it can play a useful role in helping a child manage any feelings of embarrassment and anxiety.

 Children with psoriasis are likely to have the condition for the rest of their life.

-In cases of mild to moderate psoriasis, there are no major medical complications.
-In more severe cases, children with psoriasis may develop psoriatic arthritis.
+Psoriasis that is mild to moderate is unlikely to lead to major medical complications, but children with more severe psoriasis may develop psoriatic arthritis.